kptdev/kpt/site/content/en/guides/consumer/function/_index.md

 ## Functions Explained

 KRM Config Functions are client-side programs that make it easy to operate on a package of Kubernetes configuration files.
+Anyone who wants to automate management of a configuration can write a function to accomplish the task.

 In GitOps workflows, KPT functions read and write configuration files from a Git repo.
 Changes to the system authored by humans and mutating KPT functions